andreaseger/svm_helper/goals_and_requirements.md

 #Goals of this refactoring:

+- find better names for stuff to avoid confusion, some suggestions
+  - dictionary => bag_of_words
+  - preprocessor => tokenizer
+  - gem-name => rselect, rnlp, nlp-tools

 - Can work on any kind of text dataset which is labeled acording to a one-class classifiaction problem.
 This means a data entry is either in the class(true) or not (false)